Skip to main content

 # Use a built-in template

-greywall -t npm-install npm install
+greywall --profile npm-install -- npm install

-# Wraps Claude Code
+# Wrap Claude Code with its built-in profile

-greywall -t code -- claude
+greywall --profile code -- claude

-# List available templates
+# List all available and saved profiles

 You can also copy and customize templates from internal/templates/.